 Do I Need a Wetsuit to Snorkel in Fiji?

-As you plan your diving or snorkeling trip to Fiji, you are probably asking yourself, “Do I need a wetsuit to snorkel in Fiji?”
+As you plan your trip to Fiji, you are probably asking yourself, “Do I need a wetsuit to snorkel in Fiji?”
 Whether or not you need a wetsuit, you have to consider some factors in relation to the climatic conditions in Fiji as well as your personal constitution.

 Fiji is famous for its warm, tropical climate that is perfect for snorkeling.
 The weather in Fiji is without extreme heat or cold.
 The average daytime temperature around the Fiji Islands varies only by a few degrees, because of the influence of the surrounding ocean.